samsquire/ideas4/README.md

 I think types are useful but they are not a panacea or silver bullet.

-When I look at what needs to be implemented to implement a text editor in Applr MacOs or Kubernetes I think we're reaching the limits of understandability in computer engineering.
+When I look at what needs to be implemented to implement a text editor in Apple MacOs or Kubernetes I think we're reaching the limits of understandability in computer engineering.

 # 92. Indexed code execution and code generation